poojakota17/272_enterprise/lab1/readme.md

   - Using apache.yml file
     - on port 8080, run the playbook `$ ansible-playbook apache.yml --skip-tags "undeploy"`
   - Using apache_without_seport.yml file
-    - on port 80 run the playbook `$ ansible-playbook apache.yml --tags "deploy,port80"`
+    - on port 80 run the playbook `$ ansible-playbook apache.yml --tags "deploy,on_port80"`
-    - on port 8080 run the playbook `$ ansible-playbook apache.yml --tags "deploy,port8080"`
+    - on port 8080 run the playbook `$ ansible-playbook apache.yml --tags "deploy,on_port8080"`
 14. Check result
     * on port80 with `$ curl 198.18.134.49` and  `$ curl 198.18.134.50`
     * on port8080 with `$ curl 198.18.134.49:8080` and  `$ curl 198.18.134.50:8080`
 15. To undeploy servers:
-  - Using apache.yml file
     - run `$ ansible-playbook apache.yml --tags "undeploy"`

 **ansible.cfg** file: